opencadc-metadata-curation/collection2caom2/README.md

 - Number of errors: the number of failures after the final retry.
 If this number is zero, a retry fixed the failures, so all entries were eventually ingested.
 - Number of rejections: the number of entries that are rejected due to well-known processing failures.

+## Repository Configuration
+The CAOM2 repositories:
+  -  will need an operatorGroup and staffGroup to generate read access tuples for QA

 # Worked Examples
 - with explanations and motivations